 A theoretical online bank transfer sending £1000 from the UK to a euro bank account in Spain.

 |Lloyds (UK)¹||£9.50 + correspondent bank fee £12||exchange rate + 3.55% markup||£9.50 + correspondent fee £12 + 3.55% markup|

 |TransferWise||£3.75||The real exchange rate - the same one you find on Google||£3.75|

 It seems clear that Lloyd’s fees are higher.

-However, if the fees alone aren’t reason enough to consider an alternative, that isn’t taking into account any exchange rate markup.
-Lloyds specifically notes that for amounts less than £25,000, the markup is 3.2%.
-In addition, there are normally correspondent and recipient banks who also charge fees.
+However, if the fees alone aren’t reason enough to consider an alternative, perhaps exchange rate markup will be.
+Lloyds specifically notes that for amounts less than £25,000, the markup is 3.55%.¹ In addition, there are normally correspondent and recipient banks who also charge fees.
 Lloyds notes a flat correspondent bank fee for that.